 1502.44-49 modify this paragraph as shown below:

-"In a CFP or CP, if the HC has no more STAs to poll and it has no more Data, Management, BlockAckReq, or BlockAck frames to send, it may reset the NAVs of all QoS STAs in the BSS by sending a QoS CF-Poll frame with the RA matching its own MAC address and with the Duration/ID field set to 0.
-When the AP contains a PC, during the CFP, it may reset the NAVs of all receiving STAs by sending a CF-End frame, regardless of how the NAVs have been originally set."
+"If the HC has no more STAs to poll and it has no more Data, Management, BlockAckReq, or BlockAck frames to send, it may reset the NAVs of all QoS STAs in the BSS by sending a QoS CF-Poll frame with the RA matching its own MAC address and with the Duration/ID field set to 0."

 1504.1-15 modify this paragraph as shown below:

 "A QoS STA shall be able to receive QoS +CF-Ack frames.
 The HC may use QoS Data +CF-Ack frames to send frames to the same STA a SIFS after receiving the final transmission of the previous TXOP.
 The HC may also use QoS Data +CF-Ack frames to send frames to any other STA a SIFS after receiving the final transmission of the previous TXOP, if the STA that sent the final transmission of the previous TXOP has set the Q-Ack subfield in the QoS Capability element in the (Re)Association Request frame to 1.
-In both CFP and CP, a STA shall respond to QoS Data frames having the Ack Policy subfield in the QoS Control field equal to Normal Ack with an Ack frame, unless the acknowledgment is piggybacked in which case it shall use a QoS +CF-Ack frame.
-Piggybacked frames are allowed only in CFP or within TXOPs initiated by the HC.
+A STA shall respond to QoS Data frames having the Ack Policy subfield in the QoS Control field equal to Normal Ack with an Ack frame, unless the acknowledgment is piggybacked in which case it shall use a QoS +CF-Ack frame.
+Piggybacked frames are allowed only within TXOPs initiated by the HC.
 The HC shall not send a QoS Data frame containing a +CF-Ack with an Address 1 that does not correspond to the address of the STA for which the +CF-Ack is intended, unless the STA to which the +CF-Ack is intended, sets the Q-Ack subfield in the QoS Capability element in the (Re)Association Request frame.
 STAs are not required to be able to transmit QoS Data frames with subtypes that include +CF-Ack."

 1505.15 delete ", during either the CP or CFP, and"